Wake Forest University Department of Counseling

 Each week, students will track the way they spend their time by entering their hours on their weekly time log form in Anthology Portfolio.
 Student time logs will remain in their permanent clinical record and serve as verification of their clinical field hours for practicum.
 Students may use 15-minute increments for their calculations.

 As students approach the halfway point of the semester, they will ask their site supervisor to provide them with a midterm evaluation using the Supervisor Evaluation Form that is available through Anthology Portfolio.
 Students will then review the evaluation together with their site supervisor during their Week 7 site supervision meeting.
-The site supervisor will complete this assignment, but students are expected to ensure that they have access to the midterm and final evaluation forms within Anthology Portfolio.
+Their site supervisor will complete this assignment, but students are expected to ensure that they have access to the midterm and final evaluation forms within Anthology Portfolio.

 At the midpoint of the semester, the university supervisor will provide the student with an evaluation using the Supervisor Evaluation Form that is available through Anthology Portfolio.
 Students should review this evaluation in Anthology Portfolio.
 The university supervisor will complete this requirement within the Field Placement section of Anthology Portfolio.

 Students will make at least one oral case presentation to the supervision group.
 This will count towards one of three required recordings using the Recording Review Form.
 Each week, from Weeks 3 to 13, one or two people will present their recording to the group during the group supervision session.
-The instructor will coordinate scheduling and post a schedule early in the semester listing who will be presenting each week.
-Students will come prepared to share their recording, explain their evaluation, and answer questions posed by the instructor and fellow classmates.
-Students will provide their peers with a de-identified write-up of the case using the WFU Recording Review Form.
+The university supervisor will coordinate scheduling and post a schedule early in the semester listing who will be presenting each week.
+Students will come prepared to share their recording, explain their evaluation, and answer questions posed by the university supervisor and fellow classmates.
+Students will provide their peers with a de-identified write-up of their the using the WFU Recording Review Form.
 Students will then submit the full session recording and review to their supervisor two workdays prior to the group meeting in which they will be presenting.
 Students should select one continuous segment of recording approximately 10 minutes long for their presentation.
 Students will sign up for presentation dates.

 Please review the WFU HIPAA-Secure Zoom Policies and Procedures before recording counseling sessions.